-After coral bells have bloomed, their foliage remains evergreen into the winter.
-Coral bells form low, mounding clumps of green foliage, often with marbled markings, that spread from 12 to 14 inches wide with flower stems that reach from 12 to 18 inches in height.
+When coral bells are in bloom, feel free to cut the flowers.
+This prolongs bloom.
+Once coral bells have stopped blooming for the season, their foliage remains evergreen into the winter.
+Coral bells form low, mounding clumps of foliage that spread from 12 to 14 inches wide with flower stems that reach from 12 to 18 inches in height.

 For more information, see the following Colorado State University Extension fact sheet(s).